KingAyussh1/Online-Course-App-using-Django/README.md

 # Online-Course-App-using-Django

--Added course assessment feature
+-Added course assessment feature.
--Created question, choice, and submission models -Created a new course object with exam-related models using the admin site.
+-Created question, choice, and submission models.
+-Created a new course object with exam-related models using the admin site.
 -Updated the course details template to show questions and choices.
 -Created a new exam result template to show the result of the submission.